 Jeopardy! has for a long time been one of my favorite TV game shows.
 I enjoy how the game is mostly skill-based and I always learn something new when I play along.
 When I heard about the free JService API from a friend, I thought this would be a fun opportunity for me to learn about interacting with APIs.

 The biggest issue came from some unavoidable problems with the JService API.
 For API problems, some Jeopardy! clues use sounds or videos as clues, the gimmick of certain categories are also hard to understand without an explination from the host.
 JService provides access to neither of these things.
 Although JService has made an effort to remove these sorts of clues from its dataset, some still remain.
 Further, the answers to certain clues sometimes contain extraneous words like "a" or "the".
 To avoid the user being penalized for responses that arent't letter for letter perfect, I've included an "I'm Right" button that gives the user credit for an answer that doesn't exactly match the one provided by JService.
 Another big difference between traditional Jeopardy! gameplay and mine is that I don't require users to answer in the form of a question.
 This matched the form in which answers were sent by the API.

 For example, the left image below visualizes how numbers change after a given number of iterations in the unsolved Collatz conjecture; it has been my phone background for several years.
 For a more artistic visualization, see the right image below, which applies a smeared watercolor effect.

 One can also visualize more useful and common mathematical ideas.
 The left image below shows how horizontal and vertical lines in the complex plane are transformed under e^(1/z).
 One can clearly see concentric cardioids.
 The right image below shows the graph of several common functions, like sine and the natural logarithm.

-The images above and many others that I made in Python, as well as the code used to create them, are available on GitHub here.
-Code and results for this and other Python projects are available on GitHub here.
+The images above and many others that I made in Python, as well as the code used to create them, are available on GitHub.